chocolateboy/autobox/README.md

 ### eval EXPR

-Like most pragmas, autobox performs operations at compile time, and, as a result, runtime string `eval`s are not executed within its scope i.e. this doesn't work:
+Like most pragmas, autobox performs operations at compile time, and, as a result, runtime string `eval`s are not executed within its scope, i.e. this doesn't work:

 ```perl